 While the occasional "butt-ne" breakout is common, they still impact your sexual confidence.
 I've personally gone forward with the hygienic rituals for a hookup only to discover a butt zit breakout in the mirror and promptly call everything off.
 Would he have cared?
 I'm not sure, but I sure as hell did.

-To help offer some guidance on the matter, I reached out to double board certified medical and cosmetic dermatologist, Dr. Karan Lal, on how to avoid and treat these backside blemishes so you can bottom with confidence.
+To help offer some guidance on the matter, I reached out to double board certified medical and cosmetic dermatologist, Dr. Karan Lal, on how to avoid and treat these backside blemishes and zits so you can bottom with confidence.

 Here's the thing: Butt acne, in most cases, isn't acne at all.
 What we perceive as butt acne is actually folliculitis (hair follicles that have become inflamed), which look nearly identical, but are caused by slightly different factors.